christinac09/Algorithm-Practice-2024/test.md

 ### 2. Is an Algorithm

 This function chooses a random opponent choice, then takes that and the user's choice to determine who won.
 It has a for loop (iteration) that iterates over a random range of numbers, while i is less than the random integer, to randomly choose the opponent's choice.
-The if statement (selection) that runs after it selects the outcome by seeing which condition the opponent's choice meets.
+The if statement (selection) that runs after it assigns an outcome by seeing comparing the user's and opponent's choice.
 This was done in a series of steps (sequencing), therefore it is an algorithm.

 ```javascript
 function rockPaperScissors(input) {